Education Research Current Organisation and Cooperation NL

 The purpose of knowledge security is to ensure that international collaboration can take place securely.
 It is about knowing and recognizing the security risks associated with international collaboration, with the aim of enabling such collaboration between scholars to take place as securely as possible.
 This involves safeguarding knowledge available at VU as well as the safety of the researcher.
 On the basis of legislations from the Ministries of OCW, JenV and EZK, guidelines have been established in the form of the UNL and VU Frameworks for Knowledge Security.
 For more information, please visit this website.

-The topic of knowledge security is especially relevant when it comes to appointing PhD candidates or other scientific staff from so-called high-risk countries (i.e. Russia, Iran, China, North Korea).
+The topic of knowledge security is especially relevant when it comes to appointing PhD candidates or other scientific staff with an affiliation to a so-called high-risk countries (i.e. Russia, Iran, China, North Korea).
 To enable appointments of individuals from these countries, it is mandatory to perform a knowledge security check.
 The Research Office and the HR department of the Faculty of Humanities are tasked with performing this check.
 The final decision lies with the Director of Operations.
 The knowledge security check follows a standard procedure.

 • Contact information